bethkux/ASS_ENR1/identification_of_responsibilities.md

 ### Feature: Student profile update

-As a student, I want to be able to view and edit my profile, to see and correct my personal information without physicically going to student department office.
+As a student, I want to be able to view and edit my profile, to see and correct my personal information without physically going to student department office.

 #### Feature Breakdown: